This is a brief Buyer’s Guide for the Volga GAZ-24 that is intended for prospective buyers from countries outside the former USSR.

 However, serious rust on outer rocker panels, front and rear valance panels, cowl area, trunk seal lip, lower portions of doors and quarter panels, wheel arches, windshield and rear window channels or top surfaces of front fenders (if no fender liners were installed, or water collected in the cavities above fender liners) is not unheard of either.

 There are four rubber drain plugs on the body sills (larger arrows), and also several elongated slots in the rocker panels (smaller arrows).
 Carefully remove (or ask the owner to remove) the plugs and check the slots – that is part of the regular maintenance procedure.
 Everything should be dry, or – even better – filled with something oily (not watery).
 Quite often the slots are clogged up and/or deformed, and the plugs haven’t been touched for ages.
-If water is sloshing around in the sills, it is a very, VERY bad sign.
+If water is sloshing around in the sills when you’re rocking the car, it is a very, VERY bad sign.

 Body sills and outer rocker panels on these cars also often suffer from improper jacking or hitting uneven ground (by the way, try not to jack up the car by the rocker panels if possible – use front suspension crossmember or spring plates on lower A-arms, front eyes of the leaf springs, bolt plates or rear axle).
 Such bends are not a purely cosmetic problem as they often cause rust if neglected.
 If it’s not yet the case, such damage can usually be fixed with a tack welder and a slide hammer.